 Overview

-The Certificate of Achievement in Performance Practice offers a course of study for Eastman students Eastman School of Music (ESM) students foundational instruction in historical performance practices with practical training on a period instrument or voice.
+The Certificate of Achievement in Performance Practice offers a course of study for Eastman students with foundational instruction in historical performance practices (emphasizing Baroque and early Classical music) with practical training on a period instrument or voice.

-In addition to informing students’ study and performance of solo early-music repertoire, the Certificate of Achievement in Performance Practice will prepare instrumentalists and vocalists to collaborate with early music ensembles and to become informed instructors of this repertoire.
-It will prepare students for participation in numerous early-music festivals, such as the Boston Early Music Festival, Utrecht Early Music Festival, Twin Cities Early Music Festival, IBERICA Early Music Festival, and local opportunities such as the Rochester Early Music Festival and Musica Spei.
-It will also prepare eligible students for competitions such as the National Centre for Early Music competitions, the International Early Music Competition in the Loire Valley, the International Biber Competition, the Indianapolis International Baroque Competition, and the International Bach Competition in Leipzig.
-Furthermore, the present-day recording industry increasingly places greater emphasis on early music and contemporary music, seeking to broaden the repertoire beyond the canon of the common-practice period and offering recording contracts to stellar performers who specialize in early or contemporary periods.
-Performance Practice will benefit other students by deepening their musical informance and ultimately preparing them for professional life as more effective performers and teachers.
+In addition to informing students’ study and performance of Renaissance and Baroque repertoire, the Certificate of Achievement in Performance Practice will prepare instrumentalists and vocalists for graduate study in this field, as well as providing the background needed to apply to high-level workshops such as the Oberlin Baroque Performance Institute, Tafelmusik Baroque Summer Institute, Amherst Early Music Baroque Academy, Oregon Bach Festival Berwick Academy and the American Bach Soloists Academy.
+The program will also prepare students for participation in early-music festivals such as the Boston Early Music Festival, Berkeley Early Music Festival, Bloomington Early Music Festival, Madison Early Music Festival and Rochester Early Music Festival, as well as European events such as the Utrecht Early Music Festival and Urbino Early Music Festival.
+It will also prepare students for early music competitions such as the National Centre for Early Music competitions, Innsbruck Cesti Competition, Bruges Early Music Competition, the International Biber Competition, the Madison Handel Aria Competition, Indianapolis International Baroque Competition, and the International Bach Competition in Leipzig.
+Early music plays an increasingly more important role in modern concert life and in recordings as presenters seek to broaden the repertoire beyond the canon of the common-practice period.
+This program will benefit the students by deepening their musical experience and ultimately preparing them for professional life as more effective performers and teachers.

 What are the Requirements?